johnsonjh/pcdos-crc/README.md

 #### Multics notes

-Multics can be considered to run on an exotic platform, the Honeywell 6000-series of 36-bit "large systems" mainframes.
+Multics can be considered to run on an exotic platform, the Honeywell 6000‑series of 36‑bit "large systems" mainframes.
 This system uses 9 bits per character, where most systems use 8 bits per character.

-When run on Multics or any other environment not using an 8-bit character size, some instructional text will be appended to the `--help` output:
+When run on Multics or any other environment not using an 8‑bit character size, some instructional text will be appended to the `--help` output:

 ```
-NOTE: This system has a character size of 9-bits.
+NOTE: This system has a character size of 9‑bits.
-Use '--bits=8' to process 8-bit input data on this system.
+Use '--bits=8' to process 8‑bit input data on this system.
 ```

 As explained above the `--bits` option specifies how many bits to extract from each native storage character.
 On Multics, the native character size is 9 bits.
-If a file was transferred "bit-for-bit" from an 8-bit system, you should use `--bits=9` on Multics (which is the default on Multics if `--bits` is not specified) to pull all 9 bits from each storage nonet.
-Conversely, if you are processing 8-bit data that was stored "one byte per nonet" (leaving the 9th bit unused), you must use `--bits=8` to skip that unused bit.
+If a file was transferred "bit‑for‑bit" from an 8‑bit system, you should use `--bits=9` on Multics (which is the default on Multics if `--bits` is not specified) to pull all 9 bits from each storage nonet.
+Conversely, if you are processing 8‑bit data that was stored "one byte per nonet" (leaving the 9th bit unused), you must use `--bits=8` to skip that unused bit.

-Note that changing the number of bits processed per character will shift the bit-alignment of subsequent characters and result in a different CRC value.
+Note that changing the number of bits processed per character will shift the bit‑alignment of subsequent characters and result in a different CRC value.

 As an additional hint, if the processing of a file ends with "dangling" bits (not a full character) then a warning message is displayed.

-The Multics filesystem includes the concept of multi-segment files (MSFs), which are indicated by a directory tagged with a non-zero bit count equal to the number of component segments of the MSF.
+The Multics filesystem includes the concept of multi‑segment files (MSFs), which are indicated by a directory tagged with a non‑zero bit count equal to the number of component segments of the MSF.
 This CRC program does not provide special treatment for MSFs; each component segment should be processed independently.